 The Marriott Library has several 3D scanning options available for students, faculty, and staff.
 Support for 3D scanning projects is limited, so plan your work in advance and coordinate with our team early.

 To schedule time with any of these scanners, please email us at firstname.lastname@example.org.

 A US Cutter MH 50" vinyl cutter is available for students, faculty, and staff to use for projects and assignments.
-Material costs are $2.00 per linear foot.
-To schedule a time to use the vinyl cutter please email us at firstname.lastname@example.org.
+Vinyl can be purchased from most craft stores and online retailers in sheets or rolls of varying widths.
+Vinyl cutting video tutorial (youtube.com).
+To schedule a time to use the vinyl cutter please email us at email@example.com.

 The Marriottt Library has resources and expertise to support your Raspberry Pi and Arduino Projects, whether you're just getting started with the technology, or need someone to help you troubleshoot a problem.
 We also have a small, non-circulating collection of boards, sensors, and other components for demonstration and testing.
 To schedule a consultation please reach us at firstname.lastname@example.org.

 Virtual Reality workstations are available in the Knowledge Commons on level 2, directly across from the 3D printers on the south wall.
 Each workstation is equipped with an HTC Vive Pro head-mounted display (HMD).
 Base stations are installed in the surrounding area to provide tracking for room-scale experiences.
 Below is a quick guide for first-time users.

 - Log in using your UNID to one of the VR workstations in the Knowledge Commons.
 These have HTC Vive Pro head mounted displays (HMDs) attached.